How can one build wealth as a Canadian?

 Everyone wants everything, “now”!

-The traditional education system taught everyone how to make money by working for money but it never taught us how to make money work for us.
+The traditional education system taught everyone how to make money by working for money but it never taught us how to build wealth to be in a position where we have enough money to work for us.

 So people grew accustomed to working for money not thinking that time will come when they can no longer work for money and that at some point in time, they should have money working for them instead.